v0lt13/EditorAttributesDocs/docs/source/Scripting API/editorextension.rst

 DrawButtons()
 -------------

-Draws all the buttons from functions using the Button Attribute
+Draws all the buttons from functions using the Button Attribute.

 Declaration::